Bootta11/todoist_by_mail/README.md

 # Todoist by mail
 Simple NodeJS application that will listen for new mails on account defined in imap config(in config.js file).
-On receiving new mail it will add new task to Todoist account that have token defined in config.js file.
+On receiving new mail it will add new task to Todoist account(defined in config.js file).

 Mail form: